dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

 ```go
     fmt.Println(<-ch) // "A"
 ```
 the channel is neither full nor empty (Figure 8.4), so either a send operation or a receive oper- ation could proceed without blocking.
-In this way, the channel’s buffer decouples the sending and receiving goroutines.
+In this way, the channel's buffer decouples the sending and receiving goroutines.

 ![Figure 8.4](https://raw.githubusercontent.com/dunstontc/learn-go/master/code/Kernighan/tgpl/assets/fig8.4.png)

-In the unlikely event that a program needs to know the channel’s buffer capacity, it can be obtained by calling the built-in `cap` function:
+In the unlikely event that a program needs to know the channel's buffer capacity, it can be obtained by calling the built-in `cap` function:
 ```go
     fmt.Println(cap(ch)) // "3"
 ```